 This glazed tofu recipe made with honey and soy sauce is crazy simple yet spectacularly impressive.
+Crispy at the edges and easy as can be.
 Folks who already love tofu are swooning and it's wooing even avowed tofu haters.

 Glazed Tofu Recipe